Starting a Food Forest

 Planting Sequence: What Goes First

 Order of operations is one of the most frequently asked questions in food forest communities.
-Here's the sequence that works.
+Here is the sequence that works.

 Install deer protection